Key words: recycling, compost, composting, green waste, organic waste, recovery.

-Which work for which objectives?
+What works for which objectives?

-By studying biological processes, it is for example characterize the initial or residual biodegradability of waste before or during treatment, and thus lead to better management and optimization of composting processes.
-In this perspective, a respirometric tool is being developed within the team Sowaste Cemagref in Rennes.
-It allows the measurement of oxygen consumption associated with the biodegradation of an organic substrate.
-By modeling this consumption, we can quantify the various biodegradable organic fractions of the material studied.
-This method should assess the "compostable" of a substrate, value then used to optimize the formulation of mixtures or choose pre-treatment to apply.
-Using this tool at various stages of the composting process, it will be possible to evaluate the residual biodegradability of a material and thus to control or appraised process, but also to quantify the biological stabilization of composts end of treatment.
+By studying the biological processes, one can for example characterize the initial or residual biodegradability of a waste, before or during its treatment, and thus lead to a better control then to the optimization of the composting processes.
+In this perspective, a respirometric tool is being developed within the Sowaste team at Cemagref in Rennes.
+It makes it possible to measure the oxygen consumption associated with the biodegradation of an organic substrate.
+By modeling this consumption, we can quantify the different biodegradable organic fractions of the studied material.
+This method should make it possible to evaluate the "compostability" of a substrate, which value is then used to optimize the formulation of mixtures or to choose the pre-treatment to be applied.
+By using this tool at different stages of the composting process, it will be possible to evaluate the residual biodegradability of a material and thus to control or appraise a process, but also to quantify the biological stabilization of composts at the end of treatment.